Drug Companies Make Eyedrops Too Big, And You Pay For The Waste

 "They had no interest in people, their pocketbooks or what the cost of drugs meant," said Robin, a Baltimore ophthalmologist and adjunct professor at the University of Michigan Medical School.

 ProPublica has been documenting the many ways money is wasted in health care.
-We've shown how hospitals throw out brand new supplies, nursing homes flush tons of unexpired medication and drug companies concoct costly combinations of cheap drugs.
+We've shown how hospitals throw out brand-new supplies, nursing homes flush tons of unexpired medication and drug companies concoct costly combinations of cheap drugs.
 Recently we described how arbitrary expiration dates for drugs cause us to toss safe and potent medicine.

-Often, large swaths of the medical and pharmaceutical communities know about this waste—even about solutions to it—but do nothing.
+Often, large swaths of the medical and pharmaceutical communities know about this waste — even about solutions to it — but do nothing.
 Those who end up paying the bill, in one way or another, are consumers.

-Crucial eye medications to treat conditions like glaucoma may cost hundreds of dollars for a small bottle that only lasts a month, making the waste of even a drop a problem for low-income patients.
+Crucial eye medications to treat conditions like glaucoma can cost hundreds of dollars for a small bottle that lasts only a month, making the waste of even a drop a problem for low-income patients.
 Last year, drug companies brought in about $3.4 billion in the U.S. alone on drops for dry eyes and glaucoma drops, according to the research firm Market Scope.

-Gregory Matthews said there have been times when he's run out of his $295 bottle of Azopt, a glaucoma medication, with a few days remaining before his refill and he's blamed himself.
+Gregory Matthews said there have been times when he has run out of his $295 bottle of Azopt, a glaucoma medication, with a few days remaining before his refill and he has blamed himself.
 "You feel like you're doing something that's going to cause your blindness and it's because of you," said Matthews, 63, a teacher from Baltimore.

 Robin, for example, consulted in the early 1990s with Alcon Laboratories, one of the world's largest eye care companies, when its researchers developed a so-called microdrop.
 Patients, he said, were able to safely and effectively deliver the tiny drops, with nothing wasted.
 But instead of being a breakthrough, the innovation, he said, became a case study in how business interests trump patient needs.

-In the early 1990s, Bill York recalled his bosses at Alcon coming to him with a pressing request.
+Bill York recalls his bosses at Alcon coming to him in the early 1990s with a pressing request.
 Patients were complaining that some of the company's drops caused stinging and burning in their eyes.
 Could he find a fix?

 York, head of the research lab at the company's Fort Worth, Texas, headquarters, knew one way to ease the irritation: Make the drops smaller.
 The size of eyedrops isn't regulated, he said recently.
 Some are over 50 microliters, more than twice what the eye can hold.